odoo/o-spreadsheet/readme.md

 # o-spreadsheet

-Standalone spreadsheet for the web, easily integrable and extendable.
+A standalone spreadsheet for the web, easily integrable and extendable.

-## Supported features

-Here is a non-exhaustive list of features supported by o-spreadsheet:

 - All basic features you can expect from a spreadsheet
 - Real time collaboration
 - Import/Export of excel file format
+- and more...

 ## Integrating o-spreadsheet